Lynch v. Donnelly

 Lynch v.
 Donnelly, 465 U.S. 668 (1984), was a United States Supreme Court case challenging the legality of Christmas decorations on town property.
+All plaintiffs, including lead plaintiff Daniel Donnelly, were members of the Rhode Island chapter of the ACLU.
+The lead defendant was Dennis Lynch, then mayor of Pawtucket, Rhode Island.

 Background

-Pawtucket, Rhode Island's annual Christmas display in the city's shopping district, consisting of a Santa Claus house, a Christmas tree, a banner reading "Season's Greetings," and a crèche, was challenged in court.
+The annual Christmas display in the shopping district of Pawtucket, consisting of a Santa Claus house, a Christmas tree, a banner reading "Season's Greetings," and a crèche, was challenged in court.
 The crèche had been a part of the display since at least 1943.
 The plaintiffs brought the suit to the District Court of Rhode Island, which permanently enjoined the city from displaying the Nativity scene as a violation of the Establishment Clause of the First Amendment to the United States Constitution.
 The Court of Appeals for the First Circuit affirmed the district court's ruling.
 The city then petitioned to the U.S. Supreme Court, which granted certiorari.

 Ruling

 Chief Justice Burger delivered the opinion of the Court, in which Justices White, Powell, Rehnquist, and O'Connor joined.
 The Supreme Court reversed previous rulings in a vote of 5–4, ruling that the display was not an effort to advocate a particular religious message and had "legitimate secular purposes."
 It held that the crèche did not violate the Establishment Clause based on the test created in Lemon v.
 Kurtzman (1971).
 They ruled that the crèche is a passive representation of religion and that there was "insufficient evidence to establish that the inclusion of the crèche is a purposeful or surreptitious effort to express some kind of subtle governmental advocacy of a particular religious" view.
 They also stated that the Constitution "affirmatively mandates accommodation, not merely tolerance of all religions, and forbids hostility toward any."

 The Court ruled that the crèche has a legitimate secular purpose within a larger holiday display to celebrate the season and the origins of Christmas which has long been a part of Western culture.
 The Federal "Government has long recognized—indeed it has subsidized—holidays with religious significance."
 For example, the first Congress that passed the First Amendment enacted legislation providing for paid Chaplains in the House and Senate, and "It has long been the practice that federal employees are released from duties on Thanksgiving and Christmas while being paid."
 The court compared the crèche to the display of religious paintings in government funded museums.
 In addition, the crèche requires only minimal expenses for assembly and dismantling.
 The Court also stated, "no inquiry into potential political divisiveness is even called for" because the situation does not involve direct aid to church-sponsored organizations and because the crèche been displayed for 40 years with no problems.